AblionGE/MPI-Ant-Colony-Optimization-Algorithm/README.md

 The given implementations are not using the termination condition in the ```while``` loop (there are warnings during compilation about that).
 To use it, you just need to uncomment the condition in each file.

+### Source code

+The source code and the report can also be found here: https://github.com/AblionGE/MPI-Ant-Colony-Optimization-Algorithm